Chasing Truth: Chapter 19

 “Always,” they returned simultaneously.

 When she started back down the beach she was far calmer than she was heading up.
 She still bypassed the main house.
 She made the decision but they could wait a little longer to hear it.
-Instead she crossed to the estate from the side and went straight for the guesthouse.
+Instead she crossed to the estate from the side and went straight for her place.

 She saw them the moment it came into view.
 The yard was filled with multi-colored pinwheels.
 She tried to fight the smile even though no one was there to see it.
 Apparently Tyler decided her time was up.